-The National Judicial Council (NJC) has ordered the governor of Cross River State, Senator Ben Ayade, to swear in Justice Akon Ikpeme as the substantive Chief Judge of the state.
+The National Judicial Council (NJC) has directed the governor of Cross River State, Senator Ben Ayade, to swear in Justice Akon Ikpeme as the substantive Chief Judge of the state.

-Top Judiciary sources in Abuja told Pillar Today that the NJC issued the order yesterday (April 23) after a protracted meeting in Abuja.
+Top Judiciary sources in Abuja told Pillar Today that the NJC gave the directives yesterday (April 23) after a protracted meeting in Abuja.

 Our sources, which leaked the outcome of the meeting to this newspaper, said the NJC dismissed out-rightly allegations put forward by the State House of Assembly that Justice Akon was a security risk.